dsacl3-2018/dsacl3-2018.github.io/policy.md

 Assignments are only accepted through the GitHub repositories.
 No other form of submissions (e.g., email) are accepted.

-You source files should start with the following header
+You source files should start with the following header (Java)

 ~~~{.java}
 /**